cselab/corpuscles/README.md

 of a closed membrane by a minimization procedure under various constraints.

-Various components can be switched on/off at will, such as
+Various components can be switched on/off at will, such as<br>
-A. Bending elasticity of lipip bilayer.
+A. Bending elasticity of lipip bilayer.<br>
-B. Strain (both shear and strecth) elasticity of cytoskeleton.
+B. Strain (both shear and strecth) elasticity of cytoskeleton.<br>
-C. Viscosity of lipid membrane.
+C. Viscosity of lipid membrane.<br>
-D. Thermal fluctuations of lipid membrane.
+D. Thermal fluctuations of lipid membrane.<br>
-E. Constraint of reduced volume of a closed membrane surface.
+E. Constraint of reduced volume of a closed membrane surface.<br>
-F. Constraint of total area of a closed membrane surface.
+F. Constraint of total area of a closed membrane surface.<br>
-G. Constratin of total volume of a closed membrane surface.
+G. Constratin of total volume of a closed membrane surface.<br>
-H.  Constratin of area difference between outer- and inner-surface.
+H.  Constratin of area difference between outer- and inner-surface.<br>

 For different components, variations of model/law can be selected such as Helfrich/spontaneous curvature model for bending elasticity